zessani/zessani/README.md

 He/Him

 **⚡ Fun Fact:**
-I had the chance to shadow an engineering manager at Meta and got a front-row seat to the world of tech leadership and innovation.
+I had the chance to shadow an engineering manager at Meta, gaining valuable insights into tech leadership and innovation.

 ---

-Feel free to explore my repositories and connect with me for collaboration or just to chat about tech!
+Feel free to check out my projects and connect with me for collaboration or a chat about all things tech!